platformsh/platformsh-docs/docs/src/development/sanitize-db.md

 Assumptions:

-- `user` is the table where all of your PII is stored.
-- `user` is a part of the `staging` development database.
+- `users` is the table where all of your PII is stored in the `staging` development database.
 - `staging` is an exact copy of your production database.

 1. Connect to the `staging` database by running `platform sql -e staging`.
-1. Display all fields from your `user` table, to select which ones need to be redacted.
+1. Display all fields from your `users` table, to select which ones need to be redacted.
    Run the following MySQL query:

    ```sql